olcf/olcf-user-docs/systems/andes_user_guide.rst

 File systems
 ------------

-The OLCF's center-wide :ref:`alpine-ibm-spectrum-scale-filesystem` name Alpine is available on Andes for computational work.
-An NFS-based file system provides :ref:`user-home-directories-nfs` and :ref:`project-home-directories-nfs`.
+The OLCF's center-wide :ref:`data-alpine-ibm-spectrum-scale-filesystem` name Alpine is available on Andes for computational work.
+An NFS-based file system provides :ref:`data-user-home-directories-nfs` and :ref:`data-project-home-directories-nfs`.
-Additionally, the OLCF's :ref:`hpss` provides archival spaces.
+Additionally, the OLCF's :ref:`data-hpss` provides archival spaces.

 Shell and programming environments
 ==================================